SkillsFundingAgency/das-tools-support/README.md

 *  Clone a copy of [the das-tools-support repository](https://github.com/SkillsFundingAgency/das-tools-support.git)
 *  Set the start up project to SFA.DAS.Tools.Support.Web
 *  Restore packages
-*  A version of the [Tools Service](https://github.com/SkillsFundingAgency/das-tools-service) application running locally
 *  The [Commitments API](https://github.com/SkillsFundingAgency/das-commitments) either running locally or in an accessible test environment
 *  The latest configuration from the [das-employer-config repository](https://github.com/SkillsFundingAgency/das-employer-config) in your Azure Table Storage Emulator (This can be added using the [das-employer-config-updater repository](https://github.com/SkillsFundingAgency/das-employer-config-updater))